 Message from class teacher

 Welcome to our Year Two class.
-Mrs Hill is the Year Two teacher, with support from Mrs Dunn.
+Mrs Hill is the Year Two teacher, with support from Mr North.
 In Year Two, we aim to work hard and make learning a fun and enjoyable experience!

 Facts about the teacher

 Our Curriculum promises to be both interesting and exciting!
 We begin with travelling back in time to Prehistoric times, to the land of the Dinosaurs, where we will be creating our own dinosaur sculptures, by studying various pieces of prehistoric art and exploring archaeological bone findings and finally trying to answer the question of ‘why did dinosaurs become extinct?’
 Our topic will then lead us to look at how we have evolved as human beings and interesting facts than have affected this.
 Our topic will conclude by looking at dangerous animals in our modern world, and the children will create their own dance piece inspired by their work!
 Our Spring term topic is Explorers.
 We will blast off into Space during the first half term,making moon buggies, composing space – themed music and looking at how Space exploration has changed over recent years.
 In the second half of the Spring term we will set sail on the high seas with Christopher Columbus.
 We will find out about the famous explorer’s life, what it was like to be a brave explorer and write our own message in a bottle.In our final term we will be exploring the topic of The Seaside.
 We will be finding out about what it was like to visit the seaside in the past, use maps and atlases to locate some popular U.K. seaside destinations and finding out which is our favourite flavour of ice cream.
 We will research, plan and make a picnic sandwich as well as investigating why our ice lollies melt.
 We will also be spending some time in Year 3, becoming more familiar with our new learning environment in preparation for September.

 In our Numeracy lessons this term we will be learning about: